spiker00t/ctf-writeups/2024/fcsc/ptsd/README.md

 #### The flag!

-I implemented my client in Python + pwntools, with the libraries `ec` and `AESGCM` `cryptography.hazmat.primitives` to work with elliptic curves and AES-GCM encryption.
+I implemented my client in Python + pwntools, with the libraries `ec` and `AESGCM` from `cryptography.hazmat.primitives` to work with elliptic curves and AES-GCM encryption.

 It just consists in following the protocol: here is the main part of my script.
 The full script is available [here](src/exploit_part1.py).
 The functions `send_msg` and `recv_msg` respectively send and receive encrypted messages with the provided AES key.